 Vegetables need consistent moisture to grow well, so water them regularly.
 Consider investing in soaker hoses as drip irrigation makes the watering process more efficient and easier.

-You’ll want to water them deeply at the base to avoid getting the foliage wet, as this can promote disease.
+Water plants deeply at the base to avoid getting the foliage wet, as this can promote disease.
 It is always better to water your plants in the morning so they’re hydrated to deal with the hot summer sun.

 Too much water can be just as harmful to plants as under-watering.
 Ensure to only water when necessary by tracking how much rain your garden has received.